Noam Auslander, Ph.D.

 The Auslander Lab

-Postdoctoral fellow positions are available in the Auslander laboratory with a research focus on developing machine learning and computational methods to (1) study the evolution of cancer metastases, or (2) identify new oncogenic viruses from tumor data.
+Postdoctoral fellow positions are available in the Auslander laboratory with a research focus on developing machine learning metagenomics and microbiome computational methods to study the role of microbes in cancer.

 Interested applicants are invited to email email@example.com